Format and Rules

 - Three players from each team must arrive at least 10 minutes before the start of the match, and the other two players within 30 minutes of the start time.
 Ties will be forfeited by players who do not meet this requirement, unless the two captains have agreed to the contrary.
 If a player has failed to turn up within 10 minutes after the rest of the match has finished, the team shall be deemed to have played out of order (if applicable).

-- Each team will play in order of merit, as set out in the squad list submitted at the start of the season.
+- Each team will play in order of merit, as nominated.
+The captains will exchange team lists prior to the start of the match, and these may not be changed afterwards.
 The order of play is 3,5,1,4,2 unless otherwise agreed.

 - All matches must be marked.
-Premier division matches must be marked by an ESR qualified official, appointed by the Yorkshire Referees Society.
-The fees for referees are £30 per home match for the season and this should be paid in advance to YSRA.
+Premier division matches must be marked by an ES qualified official, appointed by the Yorkshire Referees Society.
+The fees for referees are £300 for the season and this should be paid in advance to YSRA.
 In the other divisions, the home team is responsible for providing markers, unless otherwise agreed.

 - All ties will be the best of five games.
-The point-a-rally (PAR) system to 11 will be used in each division.
-From 10 all, two clear points are required to win the game.
-Each game won counts one point, and the team winning the match gets 5 bonus points in addition.
+Point-a-rally (PAR) scoring will be used to 11.
+Each game won counts one point, and the team winning the match gets 5 bonus points.
 Any winning team which does not field five players shall not be entitled to any bonus points.

-- Match results shall be submitted by the home team via the web site within 72 hours of the games being completed.
+- Match results shall be submitted by the home team via League Master within 48 hours of the games being completed.
 Clubs will be penalised five points for failing to comply with this limit.

-- The rules of play shall be those laid down by England Squash and the ball to be used will be the Dunlop Pro double yellow spot.
+- The rules of play shall be WSF current edition and the ball used shall be the Dunlop Pro double yellow spot.

 - The home team is responsible for providing refreshments and hospitality after the match.
 As a matter of courtesy, the away team captain is responsible for informing the home team captain if any of the away team will not be staying after the match.

-- In every match, each team must have a minimum of two players who are eligible to play for Yorkshire in the Inter-County Championships or reside in Yorkshire.
-Teams in the Premier Division are only able to play a maximum of 7 non-Yorkshire qualified or resident players per season.
-Of these, only 4 can have a current men’s PSA World ranking.
+- In the Premier division, each team must have a minimum of two players who are eligible to play for Yorkshire in the Inter-County Championships or reside in Yorkshire.

 - Teams may register new players until the Christmas break and they must have played a game before this date to be eligible to play for the rest of the season (unless there are exceptional circumstances, and with permission of the League Secretary).